 Disbursements will be paid based on the availability of funds from the U.S. Department of Education after all required information has been verified, a complete student file is established, and the recipient is attending class.
 Each recipient will receive a memo from the Financial Aid Office when disbursement to the student's account has occurred.
-Funds in excess of tuition and/or books/supplies previously deferred are paid in the form of a check to the eligible to the student's account has occurred.
 Funds in excess of tuition and/or books/supplies previously deferred are paid in the form of a check to the eligible recipient.
 If there are excess funds, the student will be notified that these funds are available.
 After receiving notification, a recipient should take photo identification to the Bursar's window and sign to receive the refund check.
-If check is not claimed by the student within ten (10) days of disbursement, and the Financial Aid office or Bursar has not been contacted by the student, the full disbursement will be returned to Department of Education.
+If check is not claimed by the student within ten (10) days of disbursement, and the Financial Aid office or Bursar has not been contacted by the student, the checked will be mailed to the students address on file.